Personal information protection policy

 If the answer to any of these questions is NO, you must apply for a permit with Urban Planning Department to make your installation compliant and safe.

-If the answer to all questions is YES, you must contact the Urban Planning Department to schedule an inspection to confirm compliance.
+If the answer to all questions is YES, you must notify us by completing the Declaration of Compliance – Residential Pool.

 Step 3